SAP/commerce-gradle-plugin/docs/ccv2-validation.md

 The build process preconfigures certain properties with optimal values for a high-performance cloud environments.

-Changing their values may have unintended side effects and should only be done if recommended by SAP experts or SAP support.
+Changing their values may have unintended side effects (like preventing server startup) and should only be done if recommended by SAP experts or SAP support.

 ### Relevant Documentation